MicroCODEIncorporated/MicroCODE-WebApp/README.md

 ## Description

-This will be used for my MIT xPRO Portfolio.
-This Bad Bank project is a refactored version of the Bad Bank 'Fire Hydrant' project I did in the previous MIT 'Digital Transformation' course in December 2021.
-It was bascially rewritten from scratch in React Components, Context, and State.
-A 3rd refactoring took all possible Components and commonized and simplified them.

-This refactoring moved the entire App to the MERN Frontend-Backend-Database Architecture...
+This represents our move from a purely static website to an interactive App site with a 'Merch' Store, User Accounts, and LADDERS as a Service (LaaS).

-This App was built from a new template I created for the MIT xPRO MERN course.
+This App was built from a new template I created for the MIT xPRO MERN course in 2021-2022.
-The template allows me to built a full 3-Tier 'Dockerized' App and deploy it immediately to a hosting service like DigitalOcean.
+The template allows me to built a full 3-Tier 'Dockerized' App and deploy it immediately to a hosting service like DigitalOcean, AWS, or Azure.

-The App template includes (GitHub Repo: MITxPRO-DockerMERN) inlcudes a full CI/CD pipleine that utilizes a GitHib Action, Docker Hub, and three Containers.
+The App template (GitHub Repo: MITxPRO-DockerMERN) inlcudes a full CI/CD pipleine that utilizes a GitHib Action, Docker Hub, and three Containers.